celery/celery/docs/userguide/tasks.rst

     The default value is :const:`False` as the normal behavior is to not report that level of granularity.
 Tasks are either pending, finished, or waiting to be retried.
-Having a "started" status can be useful for when there are long running tasks and there's a need to report which task is currently running.
+Having a "started" status can be useful for when there are long running tasks and there's a need to report what task is currently running.

     The host name and process id of the worker executing the task